 - 1. Switch on the voltage supply for the safety light curtain. - ✓ During initial commissioning, the COM LED flashes white and the two twin sticks establish communication ). - 2.
-Align the two twin sticks with one another so that LED 1 lights up blue as well. - ✓ The two twin sticks start communicating with one another.
+Align the two twin sticks with one another so that LED 1 lights up blue as well. - The two twin sticks start communicating with one another.
 During initial commissioning, the COM LED goes out after the communication phase (about 3 s).
 The alignment can now be optimized. - Align the two twin sticks with one another so that at least 3 but as many as possible of LEDs 1 to 5 light up blue.
-In a cascaded system, the host remains red even if the alignment is sufficient until all guest are sufficiently aligned.
 When the maximum protective field width is utilized, the system might show moderate alignment quality during alignment with only 3 blue LEDs.
-The system still has a reserve of 30 %.
-If the alignment quality is sufficient for 2 min, the system switches alignment - If the alignment quality is sufficient for 2 min, the system switches alignment mode off.
+The system still has a reserve of 30 %. - 4.
+If the alignment quality is sufficient for 2 min, the system switches alignment mode off.
 LEDs 1 to 5 go out. - 5.
 If the alignment needs to be redone, switch the voltage supply of both twin sticks off and back on and continue from step 2. - 6.
 Finally, fasten the safety light curtain. - $\checkmark$ The alignment of the twin sticks is complete.